matecom57/mi-tutorial/docs/source/Fundamentals_of_Physics_Resnick/Fundamentals_of_Physics_Resnick_c01.rst

 (Coulomb’s law),

-where :math:`8.85 \times 10^{-12} c^2/N \cdot m^2` is the permittivity constant.
-The ratio 1/4p´0 is often replaced with the electrostatic constant (or Coulomb constant) :math:`8.99 \times 10^{9} N \cdot m^2/C^2` .
+where :math:`\epsilon_0= 8.85 \times 10^{-12} C^2/N \cdot m^2` is the permittivity constant.
+The ratio 1/4p´0 is often replaced with the electrostatic constant (or Coulomb constant) :math:`k= 8.99 \times 10^{9} N \cdot m^2/C^2` .

 * The electrostatic force vector acting on a charged particle due to a second charged particle is either directly toward the second particle (opposite signs of charge) or directly away from it (same sign of charge).

 * If multiple electrostatic forces act on a particle, the net force is the vector sum (not scalar sum) of the individual forces.

 * Shell theorem 1: A charged particle outside a shell with charge uniformly distributed on its surface is attracted or repelled as if the shell's charge were concentrated as a particle at its center.

 * Shell theorem 2: A charged particle inside a shell with charge uniformly distributed on its surface has no net force acting on it due to the shell.

 * Charge on a conducting spherical shell spreads uniformly over the (external) surface.

 What Is Physics?
 ----------------